Senior Seminars Registration

 The following procedure will determine how the seats in the senior seminars will be allocated to students.

 - A student not placed in his/her first choice will be placed on the waiting list(s) for his/her higher ranked seminars.
-The number of waiting lists that a student can be on is limited to the student’s three top choices.

 - Twelve of the sixteen seats in a seminar will be filled using the process above.
 The remaining four seats will be filled by students on the waiting list.